Into the Hot (Floy Joy album)

-Into the Hot is the debut album by English band Floy Joy, released by Virgin in 1984 and produced by Don Was.
+Into the Hot is the debut album by the English band Floy Joy, released by Virgin in 1984 and produced by Don Was.

 Into the Hot spawned three singles: "Burn Down a Rhythm", "Until You Come Back to Me" (UK No. 91) and "Operator" (UK No. 86).

 Background

 With the departure of singer Elana Harris in 1984, Floy Joy founding members Shaun and Michael Ward continued working on material together.
 They admired the work of American musician and producer Don Was and were interested in working with him.
 They travelled to America to find the producer and, after tracking him down to a hotel in New York, played their demo tape to him.
 He responded favourably to the material and agreed to produce them at his studio in Detroit.
 After the backing tracks were recorded and the Wards returned to England, they set about looking for a new vocalist and Carroll Thompson joined the band after she was introduced to the brothers through Virgin's A&R department.
 Was then came to London to record Thompson's vocals.

 In a 1990 interview, Shaun Ward recalled of the album, "[It] was an anthology of R&B, jazz... all the things we'd grown up listening to and absorbed.
 Though we liked it, we came to realize that maybe it was a bit too personal."